AscendingPassage.com HOME PAGE.

 by Ernst Weidenbach, 1845.

-Access to Meroe was difficult and although trade with the Mediterranean via the Nile and with India continued, the Roman garrison in Egypt believed the region too poor to be worth conquering.
+Access to Meroe was difficult, although trade with the Mediterranean via the Nile and across the Red Sea with India continued.
+The Roman garrison in Egypt fought many skirmishes with the Southerners, but overall they believed the region too poor to be worth conquering.
 As the centuries passed the environment of the region declined due to deforestation brought on by the need for wood to fuel iron smelting.
 This weakened Meroe and caused it to be increasingly attacked by its' neighbors.

 Treasure hunters in the nineteenth century

 did great damage to many pyramids at Meroe